-Self-Management
+Self-management

 Key to improving your function and well-being is to learn how to care for yourself (self-manage).
-Selfmanagement means all the things you do to live better with your chronic pain.
-This might include movement or exercise, relaxation, managing your stress, pacing yourself, and getting enough sleep.
+Selfmanagement means all the things you do to live better with chronic pain.
+This might include movement or exercise, relaxation, managing stress, pacing and getting enough sleep.

-Self-management works best when you partner with your healthcare providers on a treatment and wellness plan that addresses all aspects of your pain, not just medications.
+Self-management works best when you partner with your health care providers on a treatment and wellness plan that addresses all aspects of your pain, not just medications.

-Self-Management Resources
+Self-management resources